shaneutt/joxy/README.md

-Joxy - A simple Proxy Server
+Joxy - A simple load balancer and proxy server
 ===

 [![Build Status](https://travis-ci.org/shaneutt/joxy.svg?branch=master)](https://travis-ci.org/shaneutt/joxy.svg?branch=master)

-Joxy is a proxy server that does simple round-robin style HTTP proxy routes for simple, quick proxying.
+Joxy is a load balancer and proxy server with configurable routes.

 Routes are configured in a configuration file, along with backends that are provided for that route.

+Routes configured in the config file can have different routing policies and act independently of one another.

 Requirements
 ---